 Earlier I committed what many consider a sin when reviewing a debut novel… I made a comparison to the work of a long-standing literary bestselling author.
 It was primarily intended as a compliment, but also to help identify that special ingredient I felt was missing, why for me it was not yet worthy of my 5 Star rating.
 And the answer is clarity and gravitas, the two going hand in hand.

 Related Reading: 33 Books About Time Travel, Parallel Words & Alternate Universes

 The truly great stories, the modern classics, resonate strongly on multiple levels.
 It is in this respect I felt Turton’s execution fell a little short of ambition.

-The story in the foreground, the murder mystery and time loop construct is meticulously crafted, but there are so many characters involved.
-The removal of just one or two of these could have improved (and considerably shortened) this 528 page novel — making The Seven Deaths of Evelyn Hardcastle a less labour intensive read.
+The story in the foreground, the murder mystery and seven lives time loop construct, is meticulously crafted but there are so many characters involved.
+The removal of just one or two of these could have improved (and considerably shortened) this 528-page novel — making The Seven Deaths of Evelyn Hardcastle a less labour-intensive read.